Why subscribe to Frontal Lobe?

 It turned out that what I loved about graduate school was the reading.
 Now that I am outside of academia, I want to try to recreate this creative space here today.

 Outside of this identity, I’ve worked as a qualitative researcher and research strategist for companies.
-I tinker with Obsidian for knowledge management and am stubborn about my Saturday coffee routine at my secret cafe.
+I tinker with Obsidian for knowledge management, but have since returned to pen (discovered the joys of clicky Stabilo pointball 0.5) and paper for writing (I maintain a daily journal, but repurpose a Moleskine XL Weekly journal for my ideas).
+Although I try not to drink after 12 noon, I am stubborn about my Saturday coffee routine at my secret cafe.
 I remain a crime thriller enthusiast.

 To learn more about the company that provides the tech for this newsletter, visit Substack.com.